 Love bay scallops?
 Try these Grilled Basil Butter Bay Scallops with Summer Vegetables and this Watermelon Feta Salad with Cornmeal Crusted Fried Scallops too!

 And that’s ok, because it’s (almost) summer and totally “in” to eat salads as a meal.
 Right?

 Ok, that’s at least how I’m justifying the time and effort of making granola from scratch as part of this recipe.

 Speaking of granola, can we talk about this thing called savory granola for a second?

 For all the delicious sweet granola out there (like this tart cherry chocolate granola or this paleo gingerbread granola) that I’ve made more times than I can count, I have no idea why a savory one didn’t pop into my brain sooner.

-With the caramelized scallops and grilled corn, I wanted something crunchy in this salad or feared it’d just be a bunch of mush with each bite.
+With the caramelized scallops and grilled corn (want to make this in the winter?
+Learn how to freeze corn on the cob in the summer!), I wanted something crunchy in this salad or feared it’d just be a bunch of mush with each bite.

 Their sweet yet tart flavor also goes perfectly with the savory elements of the salad and definitely stands out with each bite.

 With summer practically here, I find myself working out more (it’s just more fun when the weather is nice!) and in an almost constant state of soreness.

 If I can come home from a workout and not only recover nutritionally with salads like this one (it’s got a great protein/carb/fat ratio going on) but aid my muscles in the recovery process while doing so, I call that a pretty darn good meal!